MarcusCoronado/pl-technical-screening/README.md

 - Assumed valid values will be passed in.
 Guard clauses and proper error handling are ideal in actual code
 - Output is written to the Console
 - We'll have to make do with manually editing the console's Program.cs or the unit tests for additional scenarios/testing
+- The Console project currently has the given examples as inputs

 <br>